Positive Train Control

 - March 2016 PTC Update

 Positive Train Control (PTC) is installed on 100 percent of required Union Pacific rail lines and implemented on all passenger train routes.
-Implementation efforts continue to ensure interoperability with other freight and passenger operating on our tracks by 2020, as allowed by federal law.
+Implementation efforts continue to ensure interoperability with other freight and passenger trains operating on our tracks by 2020, as allowed by federal law.

 One of the most challenging parts of PTC implementation is ensuring system interoperability among all U.S. rail lines and locomotives.
 PTC is implemented on 76 percent of Union Pacific's required route miles, bringing the total number of PTC-operated route miles to 13,015.